The musical brain has two interconnected parts:

 When you select a higher or lower physical state, the system generates a playlist that entrains you from your current to your desired state.
 It takes between 15 and 25 minutes to achieve this, and the playlist then continues for as long as desired, maintaining the new state.
 The effect can be enhanced by use of a sensor, which enables the system to know how quickly you are responding, and to dynamically adjust the playlist.

 Provided the library is sufficiently large, the user can specify genre, artist, composer etc., and X-System will select from those preferences the music that is required to entrain and maintain you.
-We have tagged about 9 million tracks to date, and have various streaming options to choose from, either directly for medical trials or via our channel partner Unimedia for commercial streaming.
+We have tagged about 9 million tracks to date, and have various streaming options to choose from, either directly for medical trials or via channel partners for commercial streaming.